 1. The School Meeting-This is a time during the week where the students and staff meet together to pray, worship, hear a word of inspiration, and to discuss school matters.
 The school community uses this time to vote in order to make decisions about the school program.

-2. The Assembly-Three times a year the school community (students, staff, parents, and other supporters) meet together to discuss larger school matters, vote on various decision and to plan the overall structure of the school.
+2. The Village-Three times a year the school community (students, staff, parents, and other supporters) meet together to pray, discuss larger school matters, vote on various decision and to plan the overall structure of the school.
 Everyone who attends can vote on the yearly school program.

-3. The Judicial Committee-The JC is made up of one staff member and several students.
-The JC meets once a day in order to address student and staff concerns, discipline issues, etc. They meet with those involved in the concern and vote to make a decision on how the issues should be addressed.
-The JC is the heart and soul of the school.
+3. The Justice League-The JL is made up of one staff member and several students.
+The JL meets once a day in order to address student and staff concerns, discipline issues, etc. They meet with those involved in the concern and vote to make a decision on how the issues should be addressed.
+The JL is the heart and soul of the school.
 This is the equivalent of being sent to the principal’s office, but in the true spirit of a democracy, they must meet “before a jury of their peers.”
-The JC helps to keep the order in the school community and it seeks to defend the right of each person in the school community to live in harmony during their educational journey at the Living Water School.
+The JL helps to keep the order in the school community and it seeks to defend the right of each person in the school community to live in harmony during their educational journey at the Living Water School.